 I’ve been making Elderflower Cordial for several years now, and a walk at Hillsborough Castle yesterday reminded me to remind you that it’s almost time to collect your Elderflowers for this year’s session!
 I’ve done the experimenting, so that you don’t have to, and this recipe is the business!

 It was such a treat to dig out a bottle of Elderflower Cordial at Christmas time last year, so be sure to follow the freezing instruction in the NOTES if you fancy some Summery cocktails when the Summer is over!

-Before you start – the most difficult bit of this recipe for me was actually sourcing the Citric Acid – I tried 3 chemist shops and a health-food store before I hit gold.
+Before you start – for me, the most difficult bit of this recipe was actually sourcing the Citric Acid – I tried 3 chemist shops and a health-food store before I hit gold.
 So if you happen to be in your local chemist, ask if they have it, or would order it in for you.
 You’ll need 85g of Citric acid for the recipe below (I had to buy 2x 50 g boxes today).
 I’m pretty sure Citric acid doesn’t go off, so you could keep a little extra for homemade lemonade if you fancy it

 This is a really easy recipe, and Elderflower Cordial is one of my favourite things (have a look at my lovely warm-weather non-alcoholic Hugo)

 So, you’ll need about 20 flower-heads from a kind pal – Thanks Liz! – or just pick them yourself on your daily walk – Public parks, hedgerows or river banks are always a good source – and get cracking!

 For best results, pick your Elderflowers when it’s warm and sunny – rain-soaked flowers will not have as strong a scent.
 So if you see the sun shining – pick your Elderflowers at about 11 or 12o’clockin the morning!

 - Your largest saucepan – a stock pot that holds about 10 litres is perfect